trialsnet-project/trialsnet-project.github.io/_posts/2024-05-23-opencallres2.md

 {: .text-justify}
 {% include figure image_path="/assets/images/news/stats1.png" alt="Distribution of thhird parties by type." caption="Distribution of third parties by type." %}

-Applications arrived from 27 different countries, covering most of the European Union, and even beyond!
-The detailed distribution of applicants by country of origin is reported in the following figure.
+Selected third parties will implement their trials in 12 different sites.
+The detailed distribution of third parties by trial location is reported in the following figure.
 {: .text-justify}
-{% include figure image_path="/assets/images/applicantCountry.png" alt="Distribution of applicants by country of origin." caption="Distribution of applicants by country of origin." %}
+{% include figure image_path="/assets/images/news/stats2.png" alt="Distribution of third parties by trial location." caption="Distribution of third parties by trial location." %}

-The received applications covered all the three domains defined in our project, i.e., Infrastructure, Transportation, Security & Safety, eHealth & Emergency, and Culture, Tourism & Entertainment, being the first one the most represented (see details in the following figure).
+The selected third parties cover all the three domains defined in our project, i.e., Infrastructure, Transportation, Security & Safety, eHealth & Emergency, and Culture, Tourism & Entertainment, being the first one the most represented (see details in the following figure).
 {: .text-justify}
-{% include figure image_path="/assets/images/domainDistribution.png" alt="Distribution of proposals by domain." caption="Distribution of proposals by domain." %}
+{% include figure image_path="/assets/images/news/stats3.png" alt="Distribution of third parties by domain." caption="Distribution of third parties by domain." %}

-Finally, the target locations for the use cases proposed in the received applications are also fairly distributed among the project sites and other locations (option 2).
-See the detailed distribution in the following figure.
-{: .text-justify}
-{% include figure image_path="/assets/images/locationDistribution.png" alt="Distribution of proposals by implementation site." caption="Distribution of proposals by implementation site." %}

-The following steps are to conclude the feasibility check of the received proposals and to proceed with the contracting phase with the winning participants.
-We wish good luck to all the applicants!
+A kick-off meeting has been held with all the selected third parties, while the following step is a physical meeting in the next project plenary in Turin (Italy).
+See you all there!
 {: .text-justify}